 Towards the end of the commercial we see 40-year-old Kevin McCallister, the CEO of McCallister Securities, make an appearance to talk about a new upcoming piece of technology.
 Something that will change the face of the security industry.
 And he will make a personal announcement at the 1st ever McSec Tech show.

 As one of the largest multinational companies in the world, McSec is essentially the Apple of the security industry.
 But Kevin McCallister himself is an absolute mystery.
-A complete recluse, he never leaves his house, and no one in public has seen him since the early 2000s.
+A complete recluse, he never leaves his house, and no one has seen him in public since the early 2000s.
 Instead he sends blueprints, designs and sometimes prototypes to his company, which they then mass produce.